genestack/sdk/docs/source/getting_started.rst

 If you have multiple accounts on Genestack (or you are using multiple instances of Genestack), you can define multiple identities with the ``genestack-user-setup``.

 Each user has an alias (unique identifier), an email address, a host address and a password.
-The host name will be ``platform.genestack.com`` for community edition of Genestack.
+The host name will be ``platform.genestack.com`` by default.
 There is no limitation to the number of identities you can store locally, and you can even use different aliases for the same account.
 To add a new identity, type in:

 .. code-block:: sh